brainstormforce/astra-sites/readme.txt

 7. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v2.4.0 - 29-December-2020
+- Improvement: Added credits for the 3rd party libraries used in the plugin.

 v2.3.9 - 9-December-2020
 - Improvement - Compatibility to WordPress 5.6.